-ALLEGED MISCONDUCT:

-MAJOR GENERAL FRANK J. PADILLA

-UNITED STATES AIR FORCE

-FORMER COMMANDER, 10TH AIR FORCE

-UNREDACTED ROI

-"The enclosed document(s) is (are) the property of the Department of Defense, Office of Inspector General.
-Release or disclosure of the contents is prehibited by DOD Directive 5106.1.
-Contents may be disclosed only Organisms whose official duries require access hereto.
-Contents cannot be released outside the Defense Department of the approval of the Department of Defense, Office of Inspector General."
+ALLEGED MISCONDUCT: MAJOR GENERAL FRANK J. PADILLA UNITED STATES AIR FORCE FORMER COMMANDER, 10TH AIR FORCE UNREDACTED ROI Warning "The enclosed document(s) is (are) the property of the Department of Defense.
+Office of Inspector General.
+Release on disclosure of the contents is prehibited by DOD Directive 5106.1.
+Contents may be disclosed only of persons whose official duries require access hereto.
+Contents cannot be released outside the Defense Department without the approval of the Department of Defense, Office of Inspector General."
+ALLEGED MISCONDUCT MAJOR GENERAL FRANK J. PADILLA U.S. AIR FORCE RESERVE FORMER COMMANDER 10th AIR FORCE NAVAL AIR STATION JOINT RESERVE BASE FORT WORTH, TEXAS I. INTRODUCTION AND SUMMARY We initiated the investigation to address allegations that while serving as Commander, 10th Air Force, Major General (Maj Gen) Padilla: - Improperly appointed his Inspector General (IG) as the Investigating Officer (IO) in a Commander-Directed Investigation (CDI), in violation of Air Force Instruction (AFI) 90-301, "Inspector General Complaints"; and - (b)(6) (b)(7)(C) ● We substantiated the first allegation.

-FOR OFFICIAL USE ONLY

-ALLEGED MISCONDUCT MAJOR GENERAL FRANK J. PADILLA U.S. AIR FORCE RESERVE FORMER COMMANDER 10th AIR FORCE NAVAL AIR STATION JOINT RESERVE BASE FORT WORTH, TEXAS

-I. INTRODUCTION AND SUMMARY

-We initiated the investigation to address allegations that while serving as Commander, 10th Air Force, Major General (Maj Gen) Padilla:

-Improperly appointed his Inspector General (IG) as the Investigating Officer (IO) in a Commander-Directed Investigation (CDI), in violation of Air Force Instruction (AFI) 90-301, "Inspector General Complaints"; and

-(b)(6) (b)(7)(C)

-•

-We substantiated the first allegation.
 We conclude Maj Gen Padilla improperly appointed his IG as the IO in a CDI.
-We found that States Air Force Reserve (USAFR), served as the IG for the Headquarters, 10th Air Force.
-On May 17, 2010, Maj Gen Padilla appointed her to conduct a CDI into allegations made against 306th Rescue Squadron (RQS).
+We found that ^{(D)(6), (D)(7)(C)}, United States Air Force Reserve (USAFR), served as the IG for the Headquarters, 10th Air Force.
+On May 17, 2010, Maj Gen Padilla appointed her to conduct a CDI into allegations made against (D)(6), (D)(7)(C) 306th Rescue Squadron (RQS).
 The AFI 90-301 in effect at that time prohibited commanders from using IGs and their staff members as IOs for CDIs.
 Accordingly, we determined Maj Gen Padilla violated the prohibition in AFI 90-301.

-' we aia not su ostantiate the se cong anegation .
-(5)(6) (5)(1)(6)

-(b)(6) (b)(7)(C)

-(b)(6) (b)(7)(C)
+We did not substantiate the second allegation. (b)(6) (b)(7)(c) (b)(6) (b)(7)(C)